gpskwlkr/protondb-check/README.md

 - [ ] Receive single game name through args
 - [ ] Better way to handle filtering out DLCs
 - [ ] More to come...

+## Known issues

+- [ ] DLC filtering is kinda bad, right now, if you have 0 hours on record in any steam product, it won't be included in `protondb-check` list, since Steam doesn't count hours on DLC's, soundtracks, etc.

+If anything else occurs, feel free to submit to [issues](https://github.com/gpskwlkr/protondb-check/issues) page.